pellcorp/creality-wiki/docs/faq.md

 First step is to disable `[include Line_Purge.cfg]` in `printer.cfg`

-Second step is to create a new macros file, call it something like `CustomMacros.cfg` (it matters not what its called, just as long as its not the name of an existing file), and create your own LINE_PURGE macro.
+Second step is to create a new macros file, call it something like `CustomMacros.cfg` (it matters not what its called, just as long as it is not the name of an existing file), and create your own `LINE_PURGE` macro.

-Third step is to add a new include to printer.cfg for your new custom config file, and your LINE_PURGE macro will be called now instead of the KAMP one.
+Third step is to add a new include to `printer.cfg` for your new custom config file, and your `LINE_PURGE` macro will be called now instead of the KAMP one.

-The reason this is recommended over just commenting out LINE_PURGE in start_end.cfg and adding your own macro call, is everything I have described above will survive an Update and even a factory reset because config overrides supports removing the Line_Purge.cfg include, adding a new include to printer.cfg and backing up your custom files.
+The reason this is recommended over just commenting out `LINE_PURGE` in `start_end.cfg` and adding your own macro call, is everything I have described above will survive an Update and even a factory reset because config overrides supports removing the `Line_Purge.cfg` include, adding a new include to `printer.cfg` and backing up your custom files.

 ## How do I integrate Knomi?